Apportionment in the Hellenic Parliament: The 15 MPs elected nationally

-The 7 MPs elected with First Past the Post
+The 9 MPs elected with First Past the Post

-Seven constituencies of Greece (Evrytania, Grevena, Kefalonia, Lefkada, Phocis, Samos, and Zakynthos) have only a single MP each.
-They are mostly islands, and their legal population ranges from 26,796 in Evrytania to 44,963 in Phocis.
+Nine constituencies of Greece (Cephalonia, Evrytania, Grevena, Kastoria, Thesprotia, Lefkada, Phocis, Samos, and Zakynthos) have only a single MP each.
+They are mostly islands, and their legal population ranges from 24,545 in Evrytania to 48,464 in Kastoria.
 Each seat is awarded to the party which has received the most valid votes in each of the single-seat constituencies, provided that that party has received at least 3% of the national vote.
 This means that if a party is very popular in a single-seat constituency but has not received 3% of the vote nationally, it is disqualified.
 There is no requirement for a party to reach 50% of the vote before being awarded the seat, as a simple plurality is enough.
 In this case, the system employed is first-past-the-post or plurality voting.